-Nutrient (calories, fat sodium, etc) and allergen (wheat dairy, eggs, etc.) information for breakfast and lunch menu items for elementarty, middle, and high school menus is found on the Nutrient and Allergen Information list.
-Generally, the information is curremt for the school year, but updates are made if new products are introduced, recipes are modified, or manufacturer's information changes - so it is a good idea to check for updates periodically.
+Nutrient (calories, fat sodium, etc.) and allergen (wheat dairy, eggs, etc.) information for breakfast and lunch menu items for elementary, middle, and high school menus is found on the Nutrient and Allergen Information list.
+Generally, the information is current for the school year, but updates are made if new products are introduced, recipes are modified, or manufacturer's information changes - so it is a good idea to check for updates periodically.

 MCPS strives to maintain accurate and up-to-date information; however due to factors mentioned above, guarantees are not possible.
-Information is provided as a guide to help students and parents make the best selections possible for their individial situations..
+Information is provided as a guide to help students and parents make the best selections possible for their individual situations.

 My child has special dietary needs.
 How does MCPS provide for them?

 Additional and/or more specific information is available by contacting the Food and Nutrition Services office at 301-284-4900.